 Disclaimer: This post contains affiliate links where if you make a purchase, I may receive a kickback at no extra cost to you.
 It helps keep IBB alive so thank you!

 Indoor Things to Do in Niagara Falls Canada

 While the falls themselves are the big draw, there is plenty to see and do when the weather turns sour.
-This list isn’t just great for a rainy day in Niagara Falls but also in the winter too!
+This list isn’t just great for a rainy day in Niagara Falls but also for escaping the heat of summer or staying warm in the winter too!

 Niagara Parks Floral Showhouse